 While this may sound scary, it is very common to have surface cracks on a few of your teeth.
-You may not know they are there until your dentist points them out.
-Pain is not typically associated with them, nor are they caused by decay.
-The best thing to do for surface cracks is to maintain good oral health at home and visit your dentist twice a year.
+You may not know they are there until your “Lincoln dentist near me” points them out.
+Discomfort is not typically associated with cracks, nor are they caused by decay.
+A great thing to do for surface cracks is to maintain good oral health at home and visit your dentist in Lincoln, NE twice a year.
 If you are a grinder, we will fit you for a custom mouth guard to help protect your teeth from further damage.

 A broken cusp is similar to a chip.
 Usually, this is a little more severe than a chip and can cause sensitivity.
 We may be able to fix it like a chip.
 Other times a crown may be necessary to repair the tooth.
 Front teeth only have one cusp, so there is little for the composite to bond to as opposed to a molar with a larger surface area.
 Even if the front tooth can be repaired with composite at first, there is still the possibility of needing a crown in the future.

-If the tooth is savable, a root canal will need to be performed.
-Root canal therapy will remove the living part of the tooth so that it no longer bleeds or causes pain.
-Once a root canal is performed, a crown will be placed to protect the tooth from further damage.
+If the tooth is salvageable, a root canal will need to be performed.
+Root canal therapy will remove the living part of the tooth so that it no longer bleeds or causes discomfort.
+Once a root canal is performed, a dental crown will be placed to protect the tooth from further damage.

 What can you do at home?

-A cracked, broken, or split tooth can be a scary and painful thing.
-If you have a piece broken from your tooth, you may keep it for the chance your dentist can reattach it.
-If this is the case, put the piece or tooth in a bag with milk or saliva if able to keep the tooth moist until you get to the dentist.
-If the tooth is causing you pain, taking an anti-inflammatory pain reliever like Ibuprofen can help relieve pain as well as swelling, if any.
+A cracked, broken, or split tooth can be a scary and uncomfortable thing.
+If you have a piece broken from your tooth, keep it.
+There is a chance your dentist might be able to reattach it.
+If this is the case, put the piece or tooth in a bag with milk or saliva if able to keep the tooth moist until you are able to see your dentist in Lincoln, NE.
+If you have tooth discomfort, taking an over-the-counter anti-inflammatory like Ibuprofen can help relieve any discomfort as well as swelling.

 The severity of the crack will determine your dentist’s course of action and treatment plan.
 If the tooth is badly broken, but a good portion of healthy tooth structure remains, your dentist may place a crown to protect it from further damage.
 However, if the tooth is severely decayed, root canal therapy may need to be performed.